Free Trial

 What is Putnam Emerging Markets ex-China ETF's current short interest?

 Short interest is the volume of Putnam Emerging Markets ex-China ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 15th, traders have sold 42,400 shares of PEMX short.
+As of June 30th, investors have sold 5,700 shares of PEMX short.
+2.53% of Putnam Emerging Markets ex-China ETF's shares are currently sold short.
 Learn More on Putnam Emerging Markets ex-China ETF's current short interest.

 What is a good short interest ratio for Putnam Emerging Markets ex-China ETF?